qe201020335/BeatSaberCustomLevelFolderRenamer/README.md

 A simple program that renames the folders of custom levels in Beat Saber to the level's name and author.

 Comments and docs in the code will be done soon.

+## HOW TO USE
+1. Put the py file file outisde the folder that contains all the costom levels.
+Ususlly in '\steamapps\common\Beat Saber\Beat Saber_Data'.
+2. Run the py file.

+If you want to use other folders, just change the 'MAIN_FOLDER' variable to the desired name and put this file out side of this folder.